 You can call me Kat.
-Racial equality is my passion, along with human rights and education reform.
+Racial equality is my passion.
 And some other things.
 252 all day errday.
-UNC16 holla at me.
+UNC Chapel Hill.
 If this info is not sufficient enough for you, you can always ask.
 I love some good dialogue.

 On September 3rd 1973, at 6:28pm and 32 seconds, a bluebottle fly capable of 14,670 wing beats a minute landed on Rue St Vincent, Montmartre.
 At the same moment, on a restaurant terrace nearby, the wind magically made two glasses dance unseen on a tablecloth.
 Meanwhile, in a 5th-floor flat, 28 Avenue Trudaine, Paris 9, returning from his best friend’s funeral, Eugène Colère erased his name from his address book.
 At the same moment, a sperm with one X chromosome, belonging to Raphaël Poulain, made a dash for an egg in his wife Amandine.
 Nine months later, Amélie Poulain was born.